stefanw/stefanwehrmeyer.com/blog/_posts/2013/2013-02-25-budget-berlin.md

 ---

 The Berlin senate of finances approached the Open Knowledge Foundation Germany about a budget visualization.
 After some initial data negotiations, I put up an [OpenSpending satellite site](http://okfde.github.com/haushaltberlin/) that is ready for embedding into other web pages.
-This project taught me a lesson about about German local government and their budget.
+This project taught me a lesson about German local government and their budget.